zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 Profile Language (SBPL).
-As there is no official OS-provided documentation for the SBPL, this design doc provides a short description below so that other engineers can understand the constructs that Chromium is leveraging.
+As there is no official OS-provided documentation for the SBPL, this design doc provides a short description below so that other engineers can understand the constructs that Monyhar is leveraging.

 SBPL files accept parameters.
 A parameter is a way to pass variable information into the sandbox profile that is not known at compile-time,